-Although our system has an adequate amount of water to meet present and future demands, there are a number of reasons why it is important to conserve water:
+Although our system has an adequate amount of water to meet present and future demands, there are several reasons why it is important to conserve water:

-- Saving water saves energy and some of the costs associated with both of these necessities of life: - Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and - Saving water lessens the strain on the water system during a dry spell or drought, helping to avoid severe water use restrictions so that essential firefighting needs are met.
+Saving water saves energy and some of the costs associated with both necessities of life.

+Saving water reduces the cost of energy required to pump water and the need to construct costly new wells, pumping systems and water towers; and

+Saving water lessens the strain on the water system during a dry spell or drought, use restrictions so that essential firefighting needs are met.